Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 {: #hs-ext-msg-flags title="HS Extension Message Flags"}

 Receiver TsbPd Delay (16 bits):
-: TSBPD delay of the receiver.
+: TimeStamp-Based Packet Delay (TSBPD) of the receiver.
 Refer to {{tsbpd}}.

 Sender TsbPd Delay (16 bits):
-: TSBPD delay of the sender.
+: TSBPD of the sender.
 Refer to {{tsbpd}}.

 #### Key Material Exchange {#key-material-exchange}

-The Key Material Exchange has both request and response type extensions.
-The value of request is 3, and the response value is 4.
+The Key Material Exchange portion of a Handshake packet has both request and response type extensions.
+The value of a request is 3, and the response value is 4.

 ~~~
  0                   1                   2                   3